dinivas/terraform-aws-project-base/README.md

-# Dinivas Terraform bas project
+# Dinivas Terraform base project

 This module will create the project base archi for Dinivas